regolith-linux/regolith-desktop-website/content/docs/howtos/customize-compositor.md

   How to customize Regolith's compositor
 ---

-# How to customize your compositor (visual effects)

 {{< callout type="info" >}}
 Pay special attention to this section if you are experiencing odd visual glitches or slow graphics performance.